4 years full-time (plus optional placement year)

 Transferable skills acquired on the course open up other relevant careers including patent law, public health policy and education and scientific writing.

-You will need Biology at A2 and Chemistry to at least AS.
-Preference will be given to applicants with Chemistry A2 but if you only have Chemistry AS, a second science to A2 is required, preferably Maths or Physics.
+Preference will be given to applicants with Chemistry A level but if you only have Chemistry AS, a second science to A level is required, preferably Maths or Physics.

 To apply to York, you will need to complete an online application via UCAS (the Universities and Colleges Admissions Service).

 Get in touch if you have any questions

 We offer a range of campus accommodation to suit you and your budget, from economy to premium.

 Explore campus and city life and hear what our current students have to say about living here.